 Even on agency-mandated electronic CPR portals, the prime usually receives the underlying PDF and needs structured rows for its own audit file separate from the portal's agency-of-record copy.
 Extraction-time flagging is where this earns its place: catching classification not on the WD, fringe rate below prevailing, missing SOC signature, or non-officer signer at the moment the PDF is processed, before the row reaches the workpaper for human review.

-Mid-market primes typically run review on spreadsheets or basic ERP modules rather than dedicated CPR platforms, and the math on a CPR-platform migration rarely pencils for a single project.
-The extraction step lifts the manual-rekey burden without forcing a platform migration.
-For primes evaluating broader tooling decisions, the AP automation software comparison for construction GCs covers the wider landscape; for primes specifically looking to reduce the WH-347 transcription burden inside an existing review process, AP automation for construction prime contractors takes the prompt-driven extraction approach AP teams use for invoices and applies it to WH-347 PDFs.
+Mid-market primes typically run review on spreadsheets or basic ERP modules rather than dedicated CPR platforms, where the migration math rarely pencils for a single project.
+The extraction step lifts the manual-rekey burden without forcing a platform change.
+For broader tooling decisions, the AP automation software comparison for construction GCs covers the broader options; for the narrower WH-347 transcription problem inside an existing review process, AP automation for construction prime contractors applies the prompt-driven extraction approach AP teams already use for invoices to WH-347 PDFs — extraction produces the rows, the prime does the review.

 Cure, Escalate, Self-Disclose: The Remediation Decision Tree

 A flagged finding does not resolve itself.
 The prime's options when a WH-347 review surfaces a finding fall into three paths — cure, escalate, self-disclose — and the right path depends on the nature of the finding, the sub's response, and how exposed the prime is on its own behalf.
-The cure escalate self-disclose subcontractor Davis-Bacon violation tree is judgment-heavy in practice; real cases mix paths rather than landing cleanly in one bucket.
+This decision tree is judgment-heavy in practice; real cases mix paths rather than landing cleanly in one bucket.

 Cure is the default first move on most findings.
 The prime issues a written cure request specifying the flag, sets a cure period (commonly 7 to 14 days, contract-dependent), and withholds the next progress payment until a corrected WH-347 lands and re-reviews clean.
 Cure fits scrivener errors, single-week classification or fringe mismatches the sub readily corrects, and isolated SOC defects.
 The workpaper records the cure cycle: cure-requested date, cure deadline, corrected WH-347 received date, re-review status, reviewer initials.
 Documented cure cycles are also what the prime produces in its audit file when an investigator asks how the finding was handled.